 The Kill-Update application program is loaded as soon as the user logs in the system.
 The program scans every 10 seconds for the Windows update service patches and packs.
 If the update services are available, the Kill-Update program automatically disables the update service.
-The users can prevent Windows system from upgrading with the help of this application and can even manually disable the application program whenever your system is free and ready for an upgrade.
+The users can prevent the Windows system from upgrading with the help of this application and can even manually disable the application program whenever their system is free and ready for an upgrade.

-In this article, we explain how to use the Kill-Update program in your Windows system to prevent Windows 10 from updating as well as how to manually upgrade windows during convenient hours by disabling the program.
+In this article, we explain how to use the Kill-Update program in your Windows system to prevent Windows 10 from updating as well as how to manually upgrade Windows during convenient hours by disabling the program.

 Use Kill-Update to prevent Windows 10 from updating automatically